Dec 19 PAYROLL TAX RATE UPDATES FOR 2023

-In order to calculate payroll taxes accurately and effectively for your company and employees next year, it is important to understand the new and existing compliance requirements in effect for 2022.
-Below is an overview of the tax rates, taxable wage bases, and other updates that will impact your payroll processes when January 1 arrives.
+In order to calculate payroll taxes accurately and effectively for your company and employees next year, it is important to understand the new and existing compliance requirements in effect for 2023.
+Below is an overview of the tax rates, taxable wage bases, and other updates impacting your payroll processes when January 1 arrives.

 Federal Insurance Contributions Act (FICA)

 The wage base will increase from $147,000 to $160,200.
 Under current law, the tax rate will remain the same at the rate of 6.2%, to be paid by both the employer and the employee.
 The maximum tax will increase from $9,114.00 to $9,932.40.

 There is no wage base for Medicare.
 The tax rate is 1.45% to be withheld from the employee and 1.45% to be paid by the employer.

 Additional Medicare Tax

 An additional Medicare tax is payable over various threshold amounts depending on the filing status reported on the taxpayer’s personal income tax return.
 This is a withholding tax withheld from the employee only and carries no tax requirement for the employer.
 For payroll tax purposes, the only relevant item is wages, including taxable benefits paid.

 This additional Medicare tax should be deducted from the employee, at the rate of 0.9%, for all wages (and taxable benefits) paid in excess of $200,000.